-Tears, Love, Anger, and Rainbows
+Trump’s Ban on Military Trans Reassignment Surgery Blocked

 This buoyant, engaging show is so charming and entertaining, you’ll easily look past the formulaic plot.
 Andy Karl’s performance as the curmudgeonly weatherman is a knockout, and the score by Tim Minchin has all the sly humor and sophistication he brought to “Matilda.”
 It’s certainly one of the most fun shows on Broadway right now.

 Availability: Daily lottery for $39 through the show’s site.
 Good availability at all prices at the box office and online.
 Often at TKTS.
-Best bets: box offices or TKTS.
+Best bets: box office or TKTS.

 August Wilson Theatre, 245 W. 52nd St.